I’ve published a lot of articles about GFRC, now it’s time to bring together in one place all the advantages that GFRC offers:

-Precast is typically made 1.5″ thick and weighs 18 pounds.
+Precast is typically made 1.5″ thick and weighs 18 pounds per square foot.
+(Granite countertops are usually about 19 pounds per square foot.)
 3/4″ thick GFRC weighs 8 pounds per square foot.

 An 8′ x 25″ panel of precast would weigh 300 pounds, whereas a GFRC panel of the same size would weigh 133 pounds.
 Put another way, you could make an 18′ x 25″ panel that weighs only 300 pounds.

 Here’s a concrete bartop that includes at 16-foot long panel:

 The effective minimum thickness for precast is 1.5″ because of the strength and the steel reinforcing required.
 GFRC’s practical limit is only about 1/4″.

 3. You can make larger pieces with fewer seams.